 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.5% over the previous month in April, matching March’s print.
+Consumer prices rose 0.2% over the previous month in July, matching June’s result.

 Industrial production grew 5.9% in June, the highest reading in over a year and rebounding from May’s 1.6% contraction.